 Haere mai and welcome to Where's it @ Rangitīkei, the Consultation Document for the Rangitīkei District Council's 2024-2034 Long Term Plan.
 This document sets out the key issues for the Long Term Plan for the next 10 years.
 It explains what the Council does and what services it provides, where your rates are spent, what our big plans are for the future and the issues and challenges we face as a District.
 We are committed to the future of our District and creating a plan that best serves the communities who live here.
-To achieve this we need to hear from you our people - about what you want and need to make this District home.
+To achieve this we need to hear from you - our people - about what you want and need to make this District home.
 Help us make our big decisions to tackle the challenges we need to work through.

-Y1 Y2 Y3 11.50% 8.90% 10.6%

-For full details refer to pages 28-29.
+Proposed average rates increase Y1 Y2 Y3 11.50% 8.90% 12.4% For full details refer to pages 28-29.

-Proposed average rates increase will change in Year 3 depending on the chosen option for Key Choice 2 on page 17.